Skip to main content

 This should be somewhat familiar by now.
 We have a script that, thanks to Astro's build system, can import modules directly.
 We use document.querySelector to find the elements defined above.
 And we add a click handler to the button, which calls increment and updates the value on the page.
 It also sets the button to disabled and adds a loading class while the call is in progress to prevent the user from clicking it again and visually communicate that something is happening.
 For people using screen readers, the loading state is communicated with the visually-hidden span, which will be announced to them thanks to the aria tags we saw before.

 The biggest difference from the call to greeter.hello is that this transaction gets executed in two steps.
 The initial call to increment constructs a Soroban transaction and then makes an RPC call to simulate it.
 For read-only calls like hello, this is all you need, so you can get the result right away.
 For write calls like increment, you then need to signAndSend before the transaction actually gets included in the ledger.
+You also need to make sure you set a valid publicKey and a signTransaction method.

 info